VBIndex/py_vb_toolbox/README.md

 psutil
 ```

-The preferred way to install is by cloning this branch (using `git clone -b Local-gradients-paper` followed by the repository url)
+The preferred way to install the toolbox is by cloning this branch (using `git clone -b Local-gradients-paper` followed by the repository url)
 into a folder called `vb_gradients` and then simply typing (from inside `vb_gradients`)

 ```bash